Ever worry about your blogging strategy?

 - Stand Out From the Crowd

-Nicholas begins with an old advertising adage that a customer needs to see your ad 7 times before they buy.
+Nicholas begins his article with an old advertising adage that a customer needs to see your ad 7 times before they buy.

 He reasons that blog posts are basically ads (for you and your brand) – so you need to have your readers see your blog posts 7 times.